-My recent work has been at the National Institutes of Health (Bethesda, MD), where I was a postdoctoral fellow in Marius Clore's lab.
-I use advanced NMR (nuclear magnetic resonance) methods--particularly paramagnetic relaxation enhancement--to study protein structure and function.
-My main project has focused on calcium signaling, particularly how transient, invisible states of calmodulin contribute to its function.
-More recent work has explored protein aggregation in Huntington's disease.
-My work primarily employs NMR, but I also use various other biophysical techniques (fluorescence, EPR, ITC, DSC, CD), biochemical assays, and protein and DNA work.
+My most recent research work was at the National Institutes of Health (Bethesda, MD), where I was a postdoctoral fellow in Marius Clore's lab.
+There, I used advanced NMR (nuclear magnetic resonance) methods--particularly paramagnetic relaxation enhancement--to study protein structure and function.
+My main project focused on calcium signaling, particularly how transient, invisible states of calmodulin contribute to its function.
+More recent work explored protein aggregation in Huntington's disease.
+My work primarily employed NMR, but I also used various other biophysical techniques (fluorescence, EPR, ITC, DSC, CD), biochemical assays, and protein and DNA work.

 I completed my doctorate at the University of Oxford in 2009, where I studied in the Department of Biochemistry in the laboratory of Iain Campbell (1941-2014).
 There, I used NMR, X-ray crystallography, and other methods to analyze protein-protein interactions in focal adhesions (particularly involving the integrins), with the ultimate goal of better understanding cell adhesion and migration.

 Click here for some tools I developed for NMR and molecular biology research.